 We believe that well-factored services enable your organization to hide complexity, deliver business capabilities quickly and enable independent evolution of individual services.

 In Part Two, we’ll provide high level guidance on building a well-factored service architecture.
+In Part Three we'll provide general guidelines for defining service boundaries — whether it’s decomposing an existing monolith or building a brand new set of services.

 We would like to thank Bill Codding, Brandon Byars, Damian Knoop, Evan Bottcher, James Lewis, Jeroen Soeters, Joel Parker Henderson, Kyle Hodgson, Martin Fowler, Patrick Turley, Scott Davis, Steven Lowe, Zhamak Dehghani for providing feedback on the article.Visit our Digital Platform Strategy homepage for more.